 \section{Introduction}

-In intelligent transportation systems (ITS), with the increasing prevalence of mobile sensors (e.g., GPS devices) and vehicular communication technologies, the ability to predict road users' future routes is not merely a convenience but a necessity to support a range of applications such as vehicle navigation \citep{ziebart_navigate_2008}, traffic management \citep{li_trajectory_2020} and location-based recommendation \citep{kong_time-location-relationship_2017}.
+In intelligent transportation and urban systems, with the increasing prevalence of mobile sensors (e.g., GPS devices) and vehicular communication technologies, the ability to predict road users' future routes is not merely a convenience but a necessity to support a range of applications such as vehicle navigation \cite{ziebart_navigate_2008}, traffic management \cite{li_trajectory_2020}, accident prediction \cite{gao2024uncertainty} and location-based recommendation \cite{kong_time-location-relationship_2017,tang2022hgarn}.
 There are generally two types of route prediction tasks.
-On the one hand, for transport planning applications, it is often required to predict the complete route (as a sequence of road links) from the origin to destination.
-This is typically referred to as \textit{route choice modeling} in the literature \citep{prato_route_2009}, where the destination information has to be given.
-On the other hand, for real-time ITS applications, the destination information may not be available, and it is usually adequate to predict the near-future route trajectory of a moving agent based on the observed trajectory so far.
-This study focuses on the latter, which we call the short-term route prediction problem.
+On the one hand, for transport planning applications, it is often required to predict the complete route (as a sequence of road links) from the origin to the destination.
+This is typically referred to as \textit{route choice modeling} in the literature \cite{prato_route_2009}, where information about the destination (or goal) must be given.
+On the other hand, for real-time ITS applications, goal information may not be available, and it is usually adequate to predict the near-future route trajectory of a moving agent based on the observed trajectory so far.
+This study focuses on the latter, which we call the \textit{short-term route prediction} problem.

-Numerous methods have been proposed in the literature to tackle this problem.
-Recent works typically use Recurrent Neural Networks (RNNs) \citep{rumelhart1986learning}, especially Long Short-Term Memory (LSTM) \citep{hochreiter1997long} and Gated Recurrent Unit (GRU) \citep{cho2014learning}, to capture sequential dependencies in trajectory data \citep{alahi2016social}.
-Most existing models focus primarily on learning sequential patterns for route prediction, often overlooking the inherent spatial structure in road networks that can affect human routing decisions.
-To address this issue, some studies have started to leverage Graph Neural Networks (GNNs) to encode road networks for improved prediction of vehicle trajectories \citep{liang2021nettraj} and traffic conditions \citep{zhao2019t,li2017diffusion}.
-However, these methods still treat road networks merely as generic graphs, oversimplifying their structure and disregarding crucial geographical attributes and spatial factors.
+Numerous methods have been proposed in the literature to address this problem.
+Recent works typically use Recurrent Neural Networks (RNNs) \cite{rumelhart1986learning}, especially Long Short-Term Memory (LSTM) \cite{hochreiter1997long} and Gated Recurrent Unit (GRU) \cite{cho2014learning}, to capture sequential dependencies in trajectory data \cite{alahi2016social,mo2023predicting}.
+Most existing models focus primarily on learning sequential patterns for route prediction, often overlooking the inherent spatial structure of road networks that can affect human routing decisions.
+To address this issue, some studies have started to use Graph Neural Networks (GNNs) \cite{kipf2016semi} to encode road networks for improved prediction of vehicle trajectories \cite{liang2021nettraj} and traffic conditions \cite{zhao2019t,li2017diffusion}.
+However, these methods still treat road networks merely as generic graphs, oversimplifying their structure and disregarding crucial spatial factors.